gdennie/toml/toml.md

 Keys are on the left of the equals sign and values are on the right.
 Whitespace is ignored around key names and values.
-The key, equals sign, and value must be on the same line (though some values can be broken over multiple lines).
+The key, equals sign, and value must be on the same line though some values can be broken over multiple lines.

 ```toml
 key = "value"